lewiguez/manager-README/README.md

 My job is to facilitate and encourage you to reach your OMGs.
 I will do my best to check in with you regularly on how you’re progressing; I want you to succeed.
 This isn’t me having an excuse to criticize you; it’s the company giving you a target to shoot for and a definition of success that you yourself can control.

 ## That’s all!
-For now, this is all you need to know to work with me.
+This is (hopefully) all you need to know to work with me.
 This is a living document and will definitely change at some point.

 For now, here are some things about my personal life we can talk about if you’re interested.